CHMMaas/HTEPredictionMetrics/README.md

 June 1, version 1.0.2, added functionality: X can now also include categorical variables coded as.factor() that will be dummified when matching, use the added print option to see the summary statement of MatchIt::matchit()

+May 14, small update in documentation emphasizing that Y is assumed to be unfavourable

 # Install

 library(remotes)